Skip to content

 • Loss of access to digital data: even with backups in data centres, network sabotage or overload can make personal files such as notarial deeds, photographs or medical records temporarily unavailable.

-• Valuables: jewellery and cash remain vulnerable to theft and deserve a secure place.
+• Valuables: jewellery and cash remain vulnerable to theft and deserve a secure place

 • Essential paperwork: marriage certificates, notarial deeds, building plans and property titles often need to be preserved in their original form.
-Building plans are useful for renovations or property sales, even if rarely consulted.

 In a safe, these items are well-organised and protected, ready for when you need them most.
+Find out which home safe suits your situation.

-3. For Businesses and Public Organisations
+For Businesses and Public Organisations

 Cyber-attacks pose an ever-growing threat: ransomware incidents can encrypt data and bring operations to a halt.
+Every organisation should have a business continuity plan in place for digital outages.

 • Offline backups of critical data and software are crucial for resuming operations quickly without relying solely on external providers.